typograph/pysimiam/doc/coursera.rst

 IR Range Sensors
 ^^^^^^^^^^^^^^^^
 For the purpose of the programming exercises in the course, you will have access to the array of nine IR sensors that encompass the K3.
-IR range sensors are effective in the range 0.02 m to 0.2 m only.
+IR range sensors are effective in the range 0.02m to 0.2m only.
 However, the IR sensors return raw values in the range of [18, 3960] instead of the measured distances.
 The figure below demonstrates the function that maps these sensors values to distances.

 .. image:: ir_actual.png